 Do what you love, PA Wilds style!
 Known for our two million acres of public land, the Pennsylvania Wilds is famous for outdoor recreation.
-The region is home to the largest block of green between New York City and Chicago, two National Wild & Scenic Rivers, the largest wild elk herd in the Northeast and some of the darkest skies in the country.
+The region is home to one of the largest block of green between New York City and Chicago, two National Wild & Scenic Rivers, the largest wild elk herd in the Northeast and some of the darkest skies in the country.

 Spend the Night